ThomasMertes/seed7/src/read_me.txt

   Additionally a symbolic link to the executable is placed in the 'prg' directory (Under Windows symbolic links are not supported, so a copy of the executable is placed in the 'prg' directory).
+The Seed7 compiler (s7c) is compiled with:

+    make s7c

-If you do several compilation attempts in succession you need to do
+  The compiler executable is copied to the 'bin' directory.
+To do several compilation attempts in succession you need to execute the command

     make clean

-  before you start a new attempt.
+  before you do 'make depend' again.

 COMPILING UNTER LINUX